News & Events

 Check Out Hunger

-Check Out Hunger is a point-of-sale campaign at local partnering grocers.
-Coupons for $2, $3, and $5 are placed at all registers.
+Check Out Hunger is a point-of-sale campaign at local partnering grocers — held twice annually at participating stores.
 Every time you are grocery shopping, say ‘YES’ when your cashier asks if you would like to Check Out Hunger!
-The money raised from this campaign directly supports programs that help end hunger and to leverage the power of food to build a healthier community.
+The money raised from this campaign directly supports Foodlink programs that help end hunger and build a healthier community.

 Food for Families

 THANK YOU to everyone who helped make our 2017 Food for Families event a tremendous success!

 Tops and Foodlink streamlined its food donation and collection process this year and we finished with 143,175 POUNDS of food to help our neighbors in need.
 That’s more than double last year’s total!!!
 The event also raised more than $11,000!

 We are grateful for the support of Tops, WROC-TV, WCMF Radio, all of our community partners and, of course, the shoppers who donated this year.

 See you all in 2018!